For Property Owners

 If the fit is right, we map pricing, listing, vendor, and guest-communication changes around your live calendar rather than starting from zero.

-Seascape's current Gulf Coast operating model has already shifted $119,923 in revenue into direct bookings, which matters because the difference between marketplace drag and direct payment cost is not theoretical.
+Seascape's current Gulf Coast operating model has already shifted $119,923 in revenue into direct bookings, which matters because the difference between marketplace cost and direct payment cost is not theoretical.
 For Bradenton owners, the useful question is not whether a manager can keep the calendar moving.
-It is whether the manager can protect owner net income after fee stack, channel mix, and operational misses are counted.
+It is whether the manager can protect owner income after management fees, booking channels, and operational misses are counted.

 We do not use one flat management fee for every home.
 The structure depends on revenue potential, location, home quality, and how much operational work the property requires.
 The review shows whether the current setup is actually built for group-heavy Bradenton demand or just getting by on base market traffic.